Free Maryland Vehicle (MVA) Bill of Sale (Form VR-181) | PDF

 How to Register a Vehicle

-Maryland requires you to register your vehicle before driving on public roads.
-To do so, visit your nearest MVA (Motor Vehicle Administration) office and be sure to bring:
+Maryland requires you to register your vehicle before driving on public roads; visit your nearest MVA (Motor Vehicle Administration) office and be sure to bring:

 Sample